Nikil456/NORP-Repair-Loop/README.md

 3. Place all downloaded CSV files in the `dataset/norp/csv` directory.

 These files contain the necessary data that will be imported into the SQLite database during the setup process.
+Without these files, the setup script will fail and the application will not function properly.

 ### 5. Configuration